BenchmarksStack Ranking

 Knowledge Leaked

 Verifiable credentials with selective disclosure let users prove specific claims without revealing full credentials.
 ZK proofs make this cryptographically secure.
-This guide covers practical implementation.
+This guide covers practical implementation -- from credential structure and proof generation to real-world privacy concerns that traditional identity systems consistently fail to address.

 Credential Structure